jasonqiu98/GRAIL-artifact/go-graph-checker/histories/README.md

+# ArangoDB Histories

-# ArangoDB Histories with Replication and Sharding
+## List Histories with Replication and Sharding

 The following configurations apply universally for the following five sets of histories: